-- a. amount of engine power available
+- a, amount of engine power available

-- b. engine governor response
+- b, engine governor response

 - c. tractive ability

 - d. steering characteristics

 - e. braking characteristics

 - f. movement of travel lever

 - g. forward and reverse ground speeds

 - h. speed of attachment lift

-- i. and others
+- and others

-Attempting any operation which approaches or exceeds the tractor's mutation is risk ing an accident.
+Attempting any operation which approaches or exceeds the tractor's limitation is a ing an accident.